GOP lawmakers ask Roy Moore to step aside if sexual allegations are true

-Washington (CNN)Senate Majority Leader Mitch McConnell and other Republicans say Roy Moore, the Republican nominee in Alabama for a Senate seat, should step aside if an explosive Washington Post report that accuses him of engaging in sexual conduct with underage women is true.
+Washington (CNN)Senate Majority Leader Mitch McConnell and other Republicans say Roy Moore, the GOP nominee in Alabama for a US Senate seat, should step aside if an explosive Washington Post report that accuses him of engaging in sexual conduct with underage women is true.

 "If these allegations are true, he must step aside," McConnell said in a statement.

+"The allegations against Roy Moore are deeply disturbing and disqualifying," said Sen. John McCain of Arizona said in a statement.
+"He should immediately step aside and allow the people of Alabama to elect a candidate they can be proud of."

+Senate Majority Whip John Cornyn told CNN, "I find it deeply disturbing and troubling," later adding, "It's up to the governor and the folks of Alabama to make that decision."

-GOP Sen. Susan Collins tweeted, "If there is any truth at all to these horrific allegations, Roy Moore should immediately step aside as a Senate candidate."
+Maine Republican Sen. Susan Collins tweeted, "If there is any truth at all to these horrific allegations, Roy Moore should immediately step aside as a Senate candidate."

 And National Republican Senatorial Committee chairman Cory Gardner said in a statement, "If these allegations are found to be true, Roy Moore must drop out of the Alabama special Senate election."